Participation of women in the Olympics: 1984–1992

 Dara Torres celebrated not only for her athletic achievements but also for defying age norms in competitive sports.

 In 1991, the IOC made it mandatory for all new sports applying for Olympic recognition to have female competitors.
-However, this rule only applied to new sports applying for Olympic recognition.
-This meant that any sports that were included in the Olympic programme prior to 1991 could continue to exclude female participants at the discretion of the sport's federation.
+This rule only applied to new sports applying for Olympic recognition, meaning that any sport that was included in the Olympic programme prior to 1991 could continue to exclude female participants at the discretion of the sport's federation.

 At the 1992 Winter Olympics in Albertville, women competed in biathlon for the first time.
-The athletes competed in the individual, sprint and relay disciplines.
-Freestyle skiing also debuted at the 1992 Games, where women competed in the moguls discipline.
-Short track speed skating first appeared at these Games.
+The athletes competed in the individual, sprint and relay events.
+Freestyle skiing also debuted at the 1992 Games, where women competed in the moguls event.
+Short-track speed skating first appeared at these Games.
 Women competed in the 500 metres and the 3000 metre relay.
 At the 1992 Summer Olympics held in Barcelona, badminton appeared on the programme for the first time.
-Women competed in the singles and doubles competition.
-Women also competed in the sport of judo for the first time at these Games.
+Women competed in the singles and doubles competitions.
+Women also competed in the sport of judo for the first time at these Games after women's judo was a demonstration sport in 1988.
 35 nations still sent all-male delegations to these Games.
-1992 was the last Olympic games that skeet competition opens to both men and women, and the only mixed shooting competition at the Olympics ever won by a woman: Zhang Shan.
+1992 was the last Olympic games with the skeet competition open to both men and women, and the only time a mixed shooting competition at the Olympics was won by a woman: Zhang Shan.